 NEA Foundation Global Learning Fellowship Alumni

 After the formal 12-month professional development program ends, NEA Foundation Global Learning Fellowship alumni continue to grow their global competencies.
-Together, the peer-learning community of nearly 300 GLF alumni build on their shared Fellowship experience.
+Together, the peer-learning community of more than 350 GLF alumni build on their shared Fellowship experience.

 Fellowship alumni remain active.
 Their activities and resources include: